MBATech-NMIMS-2021/CPP/Notes/Classmates Note's/Sam Varghese/Theory/CPP.md

 - Performance wise `\n` is considered as a better option because `endl` keeps flushing the queue in the output buffer throughout the process.
 - So try using `\n` until and unless flushing the queue in the output buffer is not a necessity.
+- The endl manipulator produces a newline character, exactly as the insertion of '\n' does; but it also has an additional behavior: the stream's buffer (if any) is flushed, which means that the output is requested to be physically written to the device, if it wasn't already.
+This affects mainly fully buffered streams, and cout is (generally) not a fully buffered stream.
+Still, it is generally a good idea to use endl only when flushing the stream would be a feature and '\n' when it would not.
+Bear in mind that a flushing operation incurs a certain overhead, and on some devices it may produce a delay.

 <hr>